12 Last Songs New York – an update

-Unfolding on different scales – from intimate conversations in a library, to a live exhibition presented in a museum – the project continues Quarantine’s exploration of diverse approaches to mass portraiture.
+Unfolding on different scales – from intimate conversations in a library, to a durational performance and live exhibition presented in a museum – the project continued Quarantine’s exploration of diverse approaches to mass portraiture.

-Taking place in 2025 in Manchester and Chemnitz, twin cities since 1983, this first edition is made in collaboration with ASA-FF (Chemnitz, Germany) and forms part of the programme for Chemnitz 2025: European Capital of Culture.
+Taking place in 2025 in Manchester and Chemnitz, twin cities since 1983, The Questions was made in collaboration with ASA-FF (Chemnitz, Germany) and formed part of the programme for Chemnitz 2025: European Capital of Culture.

 In Building of spines, hosted in libraries, a book is handmade over 7 days in response to conversations with library users, published and made available in the library’s collection.

-Telescope is a live exhibition of borrowed belongings, and their owners’ thoughts about where they belong.
+Telescope is a new work by Quarantine – a live exhibition of borrowed belongings, and their owners’ thoughts about where they belong.
 Young people on the cusp of adulthood and older people who’ve lived a life are invited to lend something to display.
 This evolving exhibition is animated by a live dialogue, as performance-hosts ask the lenders a series of questions as starting points for conversations that are by turns complex, funny, familiar, extraordinary – and profoundly human.

 It’s an insight into what we hold on to; what we value and why, both individually and as a society.

-Alongside these three parts, The Questions is accompanied by Florian Malzacher’s The Art of Assembly, which brings together artists, activists and thinkers in a longitudinal study into how and why it matters that we physically assemble, and what this enables – socially and politically – in a time when so much is uncertain.
-In Manchester and Chemnitz, the focus will be intergenerational assembly.
+Alongside these parts, The Questions was accompanied by Florian Malzacher’s The Art of Assembly, which brings together artists, activists and thinkers in a longitudinal study into how and why it matters that we physically assemble, and what this enables – socially and politically – in a time when so much is uncertain.
+In Manchester and Chemnitz, we asked: what makes a city?

 The Questions is presented in collaboration with ASA-FF e.V. and Kunstsammlungen Chemnitz – Museum Gunzenhauser